greggeorge/SpotWelder/README.md

 The transformer used is a 600VA rewound Microwave oven transformer.
 The output winding is 1.5 turns and of about 15mm diameter multi strand copper cable giving an open circuit voltage of 1.3VAC

 A circuit schematic has been provided in KiCad format.

+Information is displayed on a 16x2 character LCD I2C display